Chart Color Schemes

 Lindisfarne - Rose Bay performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational attainment in Lindisfarne-Rose Bay significantly surpasses broader benchmarks.
-As of the latest data (2016), 36.5% of residents aged 15 years and over hold university qualifications, compared to 25.5% in Tasmania (TAS) and 28.9% in the smaller statistical area SA3.
-Bachelor degrees lead at 22.4%, followed by postgraduate qualifications at 9.9% and graduate diplomas at 4.2%.
-Trade and technical skills are prominent, with 29.3% of residents aged 15 years and over holding vocational credentials – advanced diplomas at 10.9% and certificates at 18.4%.
+Educational attainment in Lindisfarne - Rose Bay is significantly higher than broader benchmarks.
+As of the latest data, 36.5% of residents aged 15 years and over hold university qualifications, compared to 25.5% in Tasmania (TAS) and 28.9% in the smaller area (SA3).
+The most common university qualification is a Bachelor degree, held by 22.4% of residents, followed by postgraduate qualifications at 9.9%, and graduate diplomas at 4.2%.
+Vocational credentials are also prominent, with 29.3% of residents aged 15 years and over holding such qualifications.

 Frequently Asked Questions - Education